cheese

 In the case of rent paid on behalf of a qualifying child, neither the child nor the individual can be a relative of the landlord.

-This newly introduced rent tax credit is only for those paying for private rented accommodation and not for those receiving social housing support.
+Please note -The Rent Tax Credit is only for those paying for private rented accommodation and not for those receiving social housing support.

 • address or the property